jespajo/votemap/docs/topology.md

 Create a new geometry column in the district table, clipping each district by the coast:

 ```
+    --|Todo: Also clip out rivers (and other water?) using OSM data.

     select addgeometrycolumn('public', 'electorates_22', 'geom', 3577, 'MULTIPOLYGON', 2);

     update electorates_22 as e